webforj/webforj-documentation/docs/controls/number-field.md

 ### Labeling

-Labels can be easily added above the control without the need to create a separate Label component above the control.
+Labels can be easily added above the Number Field without the need to create a separate Label component above the control.
 Use the `setAttribute()` function to create a label.
 The attribute to be changed is `label`, and the value should be the desired label text.

 <ComponentDemo
 path='https://hot.bbx.kitchen/webapp/controlsamples?class=control_demos.numericboxdemos.NumericboxLabel'